 28) My favourite place in the West End is the Botanical Garden.
 On a sunny day, you can wander the garden or lie in the grass, but it’s the glasshouses that make this place the best place for a rainy day.

-29) As you might have guessed, Glasgow is a very green city.
-There are parks everywhere.
-Kelvingrove Park south of the University campus is one of its finest, and the Art Gallery is as impressive from the inside as on the outside.
+29) As you might have guessed, Glasgow is a very green city and there are parks and cool outdoor activities everywhere.
+Kelvingrove Park south of the University campus is one of its finest, and the Kelvingrove Art Gallery & Museum is as impressive from the inside as on the outside.

 30) By the riverbanks of the River Clyde you can find the Riverside Museum, designed by the famous architect Zaha Hadid.
 It’s a hands-on transport museum that focuses on the transport history of the city.
 The Tall Ship anchoring right outside the museum is also open to visitors.